Databases and Tools

 used unnecessarily or inefficiently.
 Through ENERGY STAR, the EPA

-provides local governments a proven energy management strategy and
+provides local governments with a proven energy management strategy and

 no-cost tools to save energy and money, as well as demonstrate your